GSTDiandre/ps2-discord-rpc/README.md

 Game covers pulled from [Xlenore's PS2 Covers](https://github.com/xlenore/ps2-covers).

 Requires Python 3.8+.
 Tested with OPL 1.1.0.
+Only supports PS2 titles for now.

 Usage:

 - Head to https://discord.com/developers/applications to create a new application.
 Its name will be displayed in rich presence, recommended names are "PlayStation 2" or "PS2".

-- Download the project as ZIP, open conf.ini and replace CLIENT_ID with new app's client ID, found under the OAuth2 tab.
-Specify the PS2's IP as well as the host machine's IP in PS2_IP and HOST_IP.
+- Download the project as ZIP, open conf.ini and replace CLIENT_ID with the discord app's client ID, found under the OAuth2 tab.
+Specify the PS2 and host machine IPs, ensure the PS2 IP is set to STATIC in OPL.

 - Run ps2rpc.py as administrator.
+Boot the console into OPL, then launch a PS2 game.